+Fishery/Access affected by overhead electric power lines.

+Always carry rods, poles and other equipment at a low level, parallel to the ground.

+SIZE: 360mm x 230mm

 (a) Warning Notice

+Warning Notices

-Danger Overhead electric power linesFishery/Access affected by overhead electric power lines.Always carry rods, poles and other equipment at a low level, parallel to the ground.
-Warning Notices Should be used at access points to provide a general warning of the presence of overhead electric power lines on approaches to the fishery and/or affecting the fishery itself.
+Should be used at access points to provide a general warning of the presence of overhead electric power lines on approaches to the fishery and/or affecting the fishery itself.

-SIZE: 360mm x 230mm Drawing No. 1091010229 sht 8
+Drawing No. 1091010229 sheet 8

 (b) Prohibition Notices (Approach)

-Danger Overhead electric power lines No Fishing beyond this point SIZE: 360mm x 230mm Angling Exclusion Zone sign Exclusion Zone signs should be used at the extremities of the angling exclusion zone.
+SIZE: 360mm x 230mm

+Angling Exclusion Zone sign

+Exclusion Zone signs should be used at the extremities of the angling exclusion zone.
 This type of sign is designed to warn anglers as they approach the electric power line and should be erected in a prominent position, at right angles to the water, to face the anglers as they approach the exclusion zone.

-Drawing No. 1091010229 sht 8
+Drawing No. 1091010229 sheet 8

 (c) Prohibition Notices

 Repeater / Under line Signs

-Danger Overhead electric power lines No fishing SIZE: 360mm x 230mm At some locations overhead lines may run parallel to the water for long distances, where this occurs it is recommended that repeater signs are erected at frequent intervals in line of sight but not exceeding 200m.
+At some locations overhead lines may run parallel to the water for long distances, where this occurs it is recommended that repeater signs are erected at frequent intervals in line of sight but not exceeding 200m.
 These signs can also be used as a reminder sign directly below the overhead crossing.

+Note this type of signs shall be used in addition to the

 Note this type of signs shall be used in addition to the Angling Exclusion Zone signs

-Drawing No. 1091010229 sht 8
+Drawing No. 1091010229 sheet 8

-Document Reference:- NSP/004/109 Document Type:- Cod Code of Pr actice j Version:- 4.0 Date of Issue:- February 2022 Page 15 of 25
+Document Reference:- NSP/004/109 Document Type:- - Code of Practice Version:- 5.0 Date of Issue:- December 2024 Page 15 of 26